Doncic scores 42, leads Mavs over Clippers 105-100 in Game 5

 Maxi Kleber and Morris tangled in the first quarter, with Kleber being assessed a technical and Morris getting a Flagrant-1 after a video review.
 Morris’ left arm slammed across Kleber’s throat and he responded by shoving Morris on the baseline.
 They also collided in the second quarter, with Morris ending up on the floor.

 After missing their first four shots of the game, the Clippers made five straight 3-pointers.
 Doncic responded for the Mavs, hitting four 3-pointers on his way to 19 points in the first quarter.
-He had 27 by halftime, the only Mavs player in double figures.
+He had 27 by halftime.

 TIP-INS